 I think that college is important.
 You learn a lot, not only in what you are there to study, but also in life as well.
 It helped me at least become who I am today.
 Without learning some of the lessons I did, who knows where I would be today.

-I plan to help my kids out with college tuition.
+I plan to help make college affordable for my kids by investing in a 529 and taking advantage of other deals, like the Upromise World MatserCard.
 But I won’t sacrifice my retirement in order to do so.
 If my kid runs out of money in college, there are student loans to fall back on.
 (And before they even get to loans, scholarships and grants should be looked into first).
 If I run out of money in retirement, I have nothing to fall back on.
 Unless you count my kids, but I would feel like a burden on them and don’t want to do that.

 So what is the solution?
 Ideally, you continue to save everything you can for your retirement.
 Anything extra, you use to fund their college education.
 When I was growing up, all of the money I received for Christmas and my birthday from my grandparents was invested for college.
 It may seem like $50 here and there isn’t much, but when you add the compound effect of time into the mix, the money grows.